-All matters concerning health and safety will be implemented only after full consultation with the employees.
-Monthly safety meetings are held to ensure compliance with current legal requirements.
-We also recognise that there is a requirement to consult with employees and will therefore encourage full employee participation in all matters relating to health and safety.
-Employees will be afforded every opportunity to discuss health and safety issues with a senior manager of the Company.
+All matters concerning Health and Safety will be implemented only after full consultation with the employees.
+Monthly Safety meetings are held to ensure compliance with current legal requirements.
+We also recognise that there is a requirement to consult with employees and will therefore encourage full employee participation in all matters relating to Health and Safety.

-We will ensure that all relevant health and safety training will be undertaken and that all the necessary information required to carry out a task or tasks safely will be forwarded to the appropriate parties.
+We will ensure that all relevant Health and Safety training will be undertaken and that all the necessary information required to carry out a task or tasks safely will be forwarded to the appropriate parties.

 We are committed to arranging and carrying out our works in such a manner so as to prevent as far as reasonably possible the exposure of employees or others to injury or ill health as a result of those works.
-We will also ensure that sufficient resources are available to meet all reasonable health and safety requirements.
+We will also ensure that sufficient resources are available to meet all reasonable Health and Safety requirements.

-We seek continual improvement in all matters concerning Health, Safety and Welfare and firmly believe that all accidents and instances of ill health are preventable.
+We seek continual improvement in all matters concerning Health, Safety and Wellbeing and firmly believe that all accidents and instances of ill health are preventable.

 It is the function of management to provide all the necessary resources in order to carry out work in a safe manner.
-We recognise however, that a safety policy cannot function properly without the support and co-operation of all employees.
+We recognise however, that a safety policy cannot function properly without the support and cooperation of all employees.
 We therefore remind all employees that they have a legal duty not only to work in a safe manner, but also to co-operate with efforts to create safe and healthy working conditions.

-A full time HSEQ Director and team of safety advisors are employed to advise and assist the company in the implementation of procedures to meet its statutory obligations and the objectives set out in this policy document.
+A HSEQ Director and team of safety advisors are employed to advise and assist the company in the implementation of procedures to meet its statutory obligations and the objectives set out in this policy document.